ROCm/rocm-install-on-linux/docs/how-to/3rd-party/pytorch-install.rst

    .. note::

-       Do not run the following command in the PyTorch git folder.
+       Do not run the following command from the PyTorch home directory.

    .. code-block:: bash